 Alex was awarded SharePoint MVP in 2008 and runs the Learning Gateway User Group.
 He is also the co-founder of the Learning Gateway Conference run annually in the summer.

-Ant is Founder & CEO of Soulsailor Consulting Ltd, Innovation Games® Qualified Instructor, author of ‘The SharePoint Governance Manifesto’, trained facilitator and one of a new breed of SharePoint business technology consultants.
-Known to ask clients repeatedly "Why?” until they breakdown and admit "they just don't know", Ant works extensively on client projects using collaborative play techniques, to help them innovate and align technology to organisational outcomes, whilst changing the way they work through facilitation, visualisation, Gamestorming and storytelling.
+Ant is the author of 'The SharePoint Governance Manifesto', Innovation Games® Qualified Instructor, Certified Collaboration Architect, trained facilitator and one of a new breed of SharePoint business technology consultants.
+Known to ask clients repeatedly "Why they are doing their technology projects?" until they breakdown and admit "they just don't know", Ant works extensively on client projects using collaborative play techniques, to help them innovate and align technology to organisational outcomes, whilst changing the way they work through facilitation, visualisation, Gamestorming and storytelling.

-Aonghus Fraser (@gusfraser) is the SharePoint Lead Consultant for C5 Alliance, a Microsoft Gold Partner in the Channel Islands with over 70 experienced IT consultants where he leads the SharePoint & CRM Team delivering solutions to financial institutions, legal firms and governments based offshore.
-Gus has been developing solutions with Microsoft technologies for over 15 years (MCSD.NET through to MCPD SharePoint 2010 with a few in between) and has been working with SharePoint since WSS 2.0, also picking up some SharePoint IT Pro certifications along the way.
-Gus is passionate about the SharePoint Community and runs the Channel Islands SharePoint User Group, also speaking regularly at a variety of events including International SharePoint Conferences and SharePoint Saturdays.
-In the little spare time he has, he lectures to undergraduate Software Engineering & Computing students and blogs about SharePoint and other Microsoft technologies at http://techblurt.com
+Aonghus Fraser (@gusfraser) is a Director and the SharePoint Lead Consultant at C5 Alliance (www.c5alliance.com), a Microsoft Gold Partner in the Channel Islands with over 150 IT experts and qualified consultants where he leads the Process & Platforms Team delivering collaboration and communication solutions to financial institutions, legal firms and governments based offshore.
+Gus has been developing solutions based on Microsoft technologies for over 15 years, and has been responsible for the SharePoint solution architecture for a wide variety of enterprise clients in that period.
+He speaks regularly at a wide variety of events from the Channel Islands SharePoint User Group which he runs, to international conferences and local schools.
+Aonghus also lectures to undergraduate Software Engineering & Computing students and blogs occasionally about technology at http://techblurt.com

 Asif has been training and consulting on SharePoint technologies since 2002.
 He is a SharePoint Server MVP and MCT.
 Asif runs a SharePoint Videos website (http://www.sharepoint-videos.com) which provides SharePoint, SharePoint Designer and InfoPath Video Tutorials.
 His videos have been published at Microsoft's TechNet, Channel 9 and Office.com site.
 Asif also provides in-person and online SharePoint training publicly and in private workshops through Critical Path Training (http://www.criticalpathtraining.com).